AnyChart/docs.anychart.com/Stock_Charts/Series/HiLo.md

 ## Overview

 HiLo series is a kind of basic chart series that can be used in stocks.
-To know how to manage HiLo series in see the [HiLo Chart article](../../Basic_Charts/HiLo_Chart).
+To know how to manage HiLo series, see the [HiLo Chart article](../../Basic_Charts/HiLo_Chart).

 ## AnyStock HiLo Series Adjustment